Derbiecomet/Derbiecomet/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-My name is Deborah Onyeche, a data analyst driven by the intersection of operational precision and strategic decision-making.
-My background is non-traditional but data-heavy: from the meticulous documentation required as a Laboratory Technician to the complex information synthesis of a Class Tutor, and currently, the supply-chain analytics involved in my role as a Procurement Officer.
+My name is Deborah Onyeche
+A data analyst driven by the intersection of operational precision and strategic decision-making.

+---

+<!Analytical Focus-->

-These experiences taught me that data is only as good as its integrity and its delivery.
-Whether I’m optimizing procurement pipelines or managing company representation, I am passionate about transforming raw operational data into actionable insights that drive efficiency and sustainable growth.
+I am passionate about transforming raw operational data into actionable insights that drive efficiency and sustainable growth.
 I am now merging this hands-on experience with advanced technical skills in SQL, Python, and Power BI to solve high-stakes business problems.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------